titaniummachine1/AIGamePyLibrary/README.md

 **Abilities**
 - Standard move speed is 5.
 - Sprinting increases player speed 9.
 Players must have available stamina to sprint.
 - Attacking deals 10 damage per hit and consumes 5 stamina.
 Players must have enough stamina to attack.
 Attack range is 2.
 Attack radius is 1 in the forward direction of the player.
+Attacking while holding food will drop the food.
+- Players will drop food they are holding when they die.

 **Health**
 - Players all start with 100 health.